8 Types of Herons in Oklahoma

 1. Great Blue Heron

-The Great Blue Heron is first on our list of types of herons in Oklahoma.
-It is a common species of heron found throughout the state of Oklahoma.
+The Great Blue Heron is the first on our list of types of herons in Oklahoma.
+It is a common species of heron found throughout the state.

 This majestic bird has been a part of the diverse wildlife in our great state for many years and is one of the few migratory species that remain here year-round.

-The Great Blue Heron (Ardea herodias) is a large, long-legged wading bird that stands up to four feet tall with a wingspan up to six feet wide.
+The Great Blue Heron (Ardea herodias) is a large, long-legged wading bird that can reach up to four feet tall and have a wingspan of up to six feet wide.

 The plumage varies from shades of gray and white to rusty browns and slate blues.
 They feed primarily on small fish, frogs, crustaceans, mammals, reptiles, and other animals they can catch.

-Great blue herons are typically seen near water or wetlands with abundant food sources like rivers, ponds, lakes, and marshes.
+Great blue herons are typically seen near water or wetlands with abundant food sources, such as rivers, ponds, lakes, and marshes.

-Oklahoma is home to many natural drinks of water, making it an ideal place for these beautiful birds to live and hunt all year.
+Oklahoma is home to many natural sources of water, making it ideal for these beautiful birds to live and hunt all year.

 Aside from their size and beauty, what makes these types of herons in Oklahoma fascinating is their ability to adapt.